moleculerjs/moleculer-http-client/README.md

       logIncomingResponse: logIncomingResponse,

       // Format the response
-      responseFormatter: "headers", // get only the headers
+      responseFormatter: "headers", // one of "body", "headers", "status", "raw"

       // Format the Errors
       errorFormatter: errorFormatter,